Programmable generation of arbitrary continuous-variable anharmonicities and nonlinear couplings

-Here, we develop a hybrid CV-DV scheme that incorporates bosonic-QSP as a subroutine to implement arbitrary non-Gaussian unitaries, including those with multi-mode couplings.
-Our scheme is systematic, fully analytical, and synthesizes non-Gaussian unitaries by expanding the corresponding non-quadratic Hamiltonians into multidimensional discrete Fourier series, whose components are implemented one-by-one using bosonic QSP.
-Unlike previous single-mode bosonic-QSP protocols that decompose the non-Gaussian unitary directly~\cite{park2024efficient,hong2025oscillator,Eberly}, our Hamiltonian-level decomposition naturally accommodates multiple modes through the use of trigonometric gates that are functions of linear combinations of the modes' quadratures.
-We demonstrate both programmability and systematic improvability of our scheme and give examples showing that it can simulate the dynamics of a single anharmonic mode as well as of two nonlinearly coupled modes.
+Here, we develop a hybrid CV-DV scheme, trigonometric-gate-implemented Fourier synthesis (TGIFS), which incorporates bosonic-QSP as a subroutine to implement arbitrary non-Gaussian unitaries, including those with multi-mode couplings.
+TGIFS is systematic, fully analytical, and synthesizes non-Gaussian unitaries by expanding the corresponding non-quadratic Hamiltonians into multidimensional discrete Fourier series, whose components are implemented one-by-one using bosonic QSP.
+Unlike previous single-mode bosonic-QSP protocols that decompose the non-Gaussian unitary directly~\cite{park2024efficient,hong2025oscillator,Eberly}, our Hamiltonian-level decomposition naturally accommodates multiple modes through the use of trigonometric gates that are functions of linear combinations of the modes' quadratures, bypassing the complexities associated with characterizing the multivariate polynomial transformation.
+We demonstrate both programmability and systematic improvability of TGIFS and give examples showing that it can simulate the dynamics of a single anharmonic mode as well as of two nonlinearly coupled modes.
+We note that our approach has been implemented experimentally~\cite{cameron}, confirming the feasibility of the proposed approach.